DanForstinger/Blackjack/README.md

 - I am aware that singletons are not good
 - Clear delineation between Views and the underlying data.
 Easier to debug, easier to write netcode with, etc.

+Data
+- GameSerializer is a basic class that prints out the state of the last game and saves the state at the end of each game.
+- Entire game is a game model, with child models within it.
+- Game state can be saved but is not restored, because of time restrictions
+- Action system could be pretty easily extended to support saving the history, undoing, etc.

 Action System

 - Game Actions are managed by the Action System.
 They have phases.